Consumer price levels in the EU, 2017

-Eurostat publishes some interesting facts & figures as well as an infographic on electricity prices in the EU.
+Eurostat publishes a data visualisation tool as well as some interesting facts & figures on consumer price levels in the EU.

-Further information can also be found in the Eurostat news release on energy prices in the EU.
+Further information can also be found in the Eurostat news release on Consumer price levels in 2017.

 You might also be interested in the following Statistics Explained articles: